-Our school cleaning service is currently provided by Chequers Cleaning contractors.
-The cleaning is monitored by the Premises Officer.
-Monitoring includes a daily walk by the Premises Officer.
-When issues are raises they are taken up directly with the cleaners.
+Our school cleaning service is currently provided by Crystal Facilities Management.
+The cleaning is monitored by the Premises Team.
+Monitoring includes a recorded weekly check by the Premises Team and monthly audits with the Crystal Area Manager.
+When issues arise they are taken up directly with the cleaning Supervisor.

 Where staff or children in school undertake cleaning on a voluntary basis (e.g. clearing up after an art activity or a messy lesson) they will only use substances which are non-toxic.
-(Further guidance is available in the COSHH manual stored by the Premises Officer.)
+(Further guidance is available in the COSHH manual stored by the Premises Team.)
 Surfaces, especially the floor, will not be left wet or slippery and appropriate signage must be used to indicate a potential hazard.